-- a) HUD Project SD 034, the public housing program, consists of a 75-unit, low-rent housing facility for the elderly and disabled and 25 separate single-family low-rent units. - b) The Section 8 Housing Choice Voucher Program is a federally subsidized housing program designed to assist very low-income families in finding in the local market decent, safe, affordable, and sanitary rental housing suitable for their needs and desires.
+- a) HUD Project SD 034, the public housing program, consists of a 75-unit, low-rent housing facility for the elderly and disabled and 25 separate single-family low-rent units. - b) The Section 8 Housing Choice Voucher Program and Mainstream Voucher Program are federally subsidized housing programs designed to assist very low-income families in finding in the local market decent, safe, affordable, and sanitary rental housing suitable for their needs and desires.
 If the unit and rental rate are acceptable, the PHA enters into a housing assistance payments (HAP) contract with the owner of the unit to make up the difference between what the family can afford to pay, based on HUD guidelines, and the total contracted rent.
-Housing units leased under the Section 8 programs must meet housing quality standards as determined by the Commission; this is accomplished through unit inspections that must be conducted initially and on an annual basis thereafter. - c) The Section 8 Housing Choice Voucher Program Administration derives its income from administration of the Section 8 Housing Choice Voucher low-rent housing program; this program provides for an administrative fee based on a unit's fair market rental rate and the number of rental units administered for each program. - d) The Sherman Apartments, Project No. SD 99-H001-089, a Section 8 South Dakota Housing Development Authority (SDHDA) project, consists of a 51 unit hi-rise, low-rent housing facility for elderly and disabled occupants. - e) The management account derives its income from management of the Sherman Apartments project, management of other Section 8 multi-family projects, grant programs passed through SDHDA, and other general revenues not program related of the Commission.
+Housing units leased under the Section 8 and Mainstream programs must meet housing quality standards as determined by the Commission; this is accomplished through unit inspections that must be conducted initially and on an annual basis thereafter. - c) The Section 8 Housing Choice Voucher Program Administration derives its income from administration of the Section 8 Housing Choice Voucher low-rent housing program and Mainstream Voucher program; these programs provide for an administrative fee based on a unit's fair market rental rate and the number of rental units administered for each program. - d) The Sherman Apartments, Project No. SD 99-H001-089, a Section 8 South Dakota Housing Development Authority (SDHDA) project, consists of a 51 unit hi-rise, low-rent housing facility for elderly and disabled occupants. - e) The management account derives its income from management of the Sherman Apartments project, management of other Section 8 multi-family projects, grant programs passed through SDHDA, and other general revenues not program related of the Commission.